nickmmain/xiboard-tracker/README.md

 The first entries of customer_data.csv were "delivered", and not present in "In Inventory" so when "Assign Inventory" is clicked, the boards are likewise removed from the "In Inventory" column.

 Orders which require both DUT and DUT-DB are not partially fulfilled until both are "In Inventory".
-To make sure these double-board orders get filled, single-board orders are not processed unless the two orders have the same delivery date.

 No special considerations were made to favor "In Progress" assemblies, as there were no directions to do so in the challenge.

+### STEP 5: When do we run out of stock ?

+Cannot fulfill order 231 as we lack an engineering model daughterboard.
+In fact EM daughterboards seem to be the upcoming bottleneck; assembly 231 and all orders due on 9/13.

 ###### sidenote